oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - An event intended to be signaled by the host, another command queue or another device after command list submission to a command queue may prevent subsequent forward progress within the command queue itself.

-       + This can create create bubbles in the pipeline or deadlock situations if not correctly scheduled.
+       + This can create bubbles in the pipeline or deadlock situations if not correctly scheduled.

 An event pool is used for creation of individual events: